 Make it easy for people to reply back to your emails, or to schedule a phone call to talk more, or to flat out buy your product.
-Obviously, the right next step is going to be 100 percent reliant on your particular business model.
+Obviously, the right next step is going to be 100% reliant on your particular business model.
 This is a big part of what I help my clients with, so don’t worry if you’re feeling unsure.
 It gets easier with time.

-The cool thing about having your long-term nurture campaign tied in with your CRM is that you can then track how your prospects interact with your nurture emails over time, scoring them higher as they take desired actions.
+The cool thing about having your long-term nurture campaign tied in with your CRM is that you can track how your prospects interact with your nurture emails over time, scoring prospects higher as they take desired actions.
 Your CRM will then help you prioritize who is ready for you to personally follow up with, increasing your chances of a sale.

 For instance, the person on your email list who downloaded an ebook, read four blog posts, and visited your pricing page two times is a much hotter lead than the person who signed up for your email list but has only opened one email and clicked zero links.
 Giving your leads valuable content for free until they’re ready to work with you shows your company’s value, helps relate to them, and builds trust with them.
 A CRM makes tracking this information and providing useful insights to take the right action much easier.